If you cannot explain something in simple terms, you don’t understand it. The best way to learn is to teach. – Richard Feynman

 So, all Bitcoin does is make sure that every person can only transfer the amount they own and not a penny more.
 So if Gandhi has $50 in his account, he can only transfer up to $50 to anyone, not $51.

-Another thing, Bitcoin makes sure that all members can spend money only from their own account.
+Another thing, Bitcoin makes sure that all members can spend money only from their own accounts.
 Thereby making sure, Plato can only transfer money from his account, not from Adi’s or Satoshi’s account.

 Grandma: Okay, I get it, but what about Bitcoin mining?
 What’s all that about?